By Stu Chisholm, “The Complete DJ”

 “Do what you say, say what you mean; one thing leads to another” – The Fixx

-As DJs, we well know the ethics of the bait-and-switch; the shady operator who books a gig for the best price s/he can negotiate, and then finds a customer willing to pay a higher price, so now they’re running through their phone list trying to find another DJ to cover the original gig.
+As DJs, we well know the ethics of the bait-and-switch; the shady operator who books a gig for the best price they can negotiate, and then finds a customer willing to pay a higher price, so now they’re running through their phone list trying to find another DJ to cover the original gig.
 This is a well discussed and universally condemned practice, as well it should be.

 While most of us have clauses in our contracts that provide for, say, substituting a DJ in the case of an accident or illness, most of us recognize the unethical lack of professionalism of substituting DJs because “I got tickets to the big game”.